jsom1/jsom1.github.io/_walkthroughs/Knife.md

 ![root]({{https://jsom1.github.io/}}/_images/htb_knife_root.png)
 </div>

 It took a few tries to get the right command, but we're finally in as root!
 It's weird though because I couldn't see what I was typing in the shell.
 Maybe it is because of the previous command that I executed blindly (the one to fix duplicated characters).
+Anyways, we've got what we wanted!

 <ins>**My thoughts**</ins>
-Although only 2 ports, not smth that stands out.
-Feels more like a real life scenario.
-Normalement 10000 trucs à try, ici l'inverse, struggle pour trouver un truc.
+I really enjoyed this machine for various reasons.
+First, there wasn't much to start with and yet it was "hard" to figure out what to do!
+On some machines there are up to 10 open ports and that potentially means 10 rabbit holes.
+Here there was only one at first (we rarely if ever start with SSH) so we knew where to go but not how.\\
+Then, even though this machine wasn't particularly described as "real", I felt like it was way more realistic than some other machines on HtB.
+I can totally imagine a server running an unpatched version of HTP, and they way of exploiting the backdoor was fun!\\
+Finally, I learned a little bit about Chef, Knife and this PHP 8.1.0-dev vulnerability.
+I'm happy to add this to my toolbox!

+I should remember to try different reverse shell payloads in the upcoming boxes.
+Here I only tried one with netcat and took a different path when it failed.
+If we feel that something *should work* but doesn't, it might be clever to try with another tool, another wordlist, another payload, and so on.